OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/concepts/how-it-works.md

 ### Execution

-Stylus programs are executed in a fork of [Wasmer](https://wasmer.io/), the leading WebAssembly runtime, with minimal changes to optimize their codebase for blockchain-specific use cases.
+Stylus programs execute in a fork of [Wasmer](https://wasmer.io/), the leading WebAssembly runtime, with minimal changes to optimize their codebase for blockchain-specific use cases.
 Wasmer executes native code much faster than <a data-quicklook-from="geth">Geth</a> executes EVM bytecode, contributing to the significant gas savings that Stylus provides.

 EVM contracts continue to execute the same way they did before Stylus.
 When a contract is called, the difference between an EVM contract and a WASM program can be seen via an [EOF](https://notes.ethereum.org/@ipsilon/evm-object-format-overview)-inspired contract header.
 From there, the contract is executed using its corresponding runtime.
 Contracts written in Solidity and WASM languages can make cross-contract calls to each other, meaning a developer never has to consider what language the contract was written in.
 Everything is interoperable.